gogatekeeper/gatekeeper/docs/content/_index.md

 # Indicates we should deny by default all requests and explicitly specify what is permitted, default true
 # this is equivalent of --resource=/*|methods
 enable-default-deny: true
+# useful when you want to change base url e.g. you want to have http://somedomain/some/oauth/callback etc.. paths
+# please be aware that this setting also enforces Access/Refresh token cookies Path to this path,
+# if desired cookie path can be overriden with --cookie-path option
+# for multitenant deployments forward-auth should be better option see forward-auth section
+base-uri: /some
 # encodes header values according RFC 2047, in MIME B format, IMPORTANT: it only encodes values if they contain non-ASCII chars, otherwise not
 enable-header-encoding: false
 # the client id for the 'client' application